Making a referral

 - Ellesmere Port and Neston: 4 Civic Way, Ellesmere Port, CH65 0BE

 - Vale Royal: Wyvern House, The Drumber, Winsford, CW7 1AU

-- Online referrals are checked three times per day on weekdays and we aim to assess each referral within 24 hours - emergency referrals should be telephoned through to the local office between 9am and 5pm and the Emergency Duty Team out of office hours
+- Online referrals are checked throughout the day on weekdays and we aim to assess each referral within 24 hours - emergency referrals should be telephoned through to the local office between 8.30am and 5pm Monday to Thursday and 8.30am to 4.30pm Friday, and the Emergency Duty Team out of office hours.

-- The Children's Contact and Referral Team will decide whether to make a referral to a specialist team; redirect the referral to another agency or organisation; send out information; or deal with the query on the spot
+- The Integrated Access and Referral Team will decide whether to make a referral to a specialist team, redirect the referral to another agency or organisation, send out information or deal with the query on the spot.

 - Online referrals will only be acknowledged where the referrer is the person concerned, the carer or a professional such as a GP, teacher or nurse etc.

 - Referrals which are accepted by the department will be responded to within the Council's Guidelines depending on the priority.